Prachi-Jamdade/flutter-const-optimizer-vsext/README.md

 ## 🚀 Why Use Flutter Const Optimizer?

-Flutter/Dart developers, rejoice!
-If you've ever felt like your Dart code could use a sprinkle of performance magic, this extension is for you.
+The extension automatically analyzes Flutter UI code and suggests adding the keyword where appropriate.
 It automatically adds the `const` keyword to constructors and static methods where it’s missing.

 ### Benefits:
 - **Performance**: `const` objects are compile-time constants, which means they’re optimized at build time.
 Your app will thank you for the speed boost.